Wear OS

+The operating system was first released in 2014 as Android Wear, and took its current name in 2018.
+Analysts estimate that over 720,000 Android Wear smartwatches were shipped in 2014, the year of its launch.
+By mid-October 2022, the Wear OS app had more than 50 million downloads.
+Wear OS was estimated to account for 17.3% of the smartwatch market in Q3 2021, behind Apple's 21.8%.
+As of 2025, Samsung accounts for the majority of Wear OS devices sold, due to its switch back from Tizen to Wear OS in 2021.

 History and compatibility

 The platform was announced on March 18, 2014, along with the release of a developer preview.
 At the same time, companies such as Motorola, Samsung, LG, HTC and Asus were announced as partners.
 On June 25, 2014, at Google I/O, the Samsung Gear Live and LG G Watch were launched, along with further details about Android Wear.
 The LG G Watch is the first Android Wear smartwatch to be released and shipped.
 Motorola's Moto 360 was released on September 5, 2014.

 On December 10, 2014, an update started to roll out, adding new features including a watch face API and changed the software to be based on Android 5.0 "Lollipop".

-The LG G Watch and Samsung Gear Live started shipping in July 2014, while the Motorola Moto 360, began shipping in September 2014.
+The LG G Watch and Samsung Gear Live started shipping in July 2014, while the Motorola Moto 360 began shipping in September 2014.
 The next batch of Android Wear devices, which arrived at the end of 2014, included the Asus ZenWatch, the Sony SmartWatch 3, and the LG G Watch R. As of March 2015, the latest Wear OS devices are the LG Watch Urbane, and the Huawei Watch.

-On August 31, 2015, Google launched a Wear OS app for IOS version 8.2 or newer, allowing limited support for receiving iOS notifications on smartwatches running Wear OS.
+On August 31, 2015, Google launched a Wear OS app for iOS version 8.2 or newer, allowing limited support for receiving iOS notifications on smartwatches running Wear OS.
 As of September 2015, only the LG Watch Urbane and Huawei Watch are supported, but Google announced support for more smartwatch models.